 Similarly, Rama*, 24 years old, instructed me that she always wanted to “do extra” together with her life.
 A network employee for a non-government business enterprise, Rama, with an infant in hand, commutes 90 minutes every manner (12 km), partly on foot and partly on buses from Badarpur near the Faridabad border to Khirki Extension in south Delhi, five days a week.

-Although the town’s metro community now extends to Badarpur, Rama says she cannot afford to visit by metro or to take an auto to the bus stop.
-So, she walks to the bus prevent, takes buses to shop a Rs forty an afternoon car fare.
+Although the town’s metro community now extends to Badarpur, Rama says she cannot afford to visit by metro or take an auto to the bus stop.
+So, she walks to the bus prevent, takes buses to shop for a Rs forty an afternoon car fare.
 “I can’t find the money for that,” said Rama.
 “So, I depart early.
 It takes 20-25 minutes with an infant to walk–by myself, it could be quicker.”

-Transport is a gender problem
+Transport is a gender problem.

-The experiences of ladies like Sheela, Sushma and Rama, attempting to secure rising employment possibilities, highlight how the difficulty of public transport is mainly a gender issue.
+The experiences of ladies like Sheela, Sushma, and Rama, attempting to secure rising employment possibilities, highlight how the difficulty of public transport is mainly a gender issue.

 However, the intensified want for reliable public delivery for ladies isn’t restricted to the issue of protection.